Enter your zip code to find your nearest Foster Care office:

 How much will it cost to foster a youth?

-Resource parents will incur only minimal expense directly associated with the approval process.
+Resource/foster parents will incur only minimal expense directly associated with the approval process.
 Typical expenses of fingerprinting fees and CPR and First Aid Certification of approved parents can be reimbursed.
 Fees are reimbursed after the youth has joined the family.

 What is the monthly rate to foster a youth?